Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Through last week’s introduction, we have seen various ways the Top Value and other properties change the SQL string of a SELECT Query.
 Now we will learn how to redefine the Query for the Top Values and other property changes.

-As I have mentioned earlier three types of Queries; SELECT, APPEND, and MAKE-TABLE only have the Top Values property.
-SELECT and MAKE-TABLE queries have almost identical SQL string with DISTINCT, TOP nn, PERCENT clauses appearing immediately after the SELECT clause at the beginning of the SQL string.
+As I mentioned earlier, three types of queries, SELECT, APPEND, and MAKE-TABLE, only have the Top Values property.
+SELECT and MAKE-TABLE queries have almost identical SQL strings with DISTINCT, TOP nn, and PERCENT clauses appearing immediately after the SELECT clause at the beginning of the SQL String.

 A sample SQL string of a make-table query is given below: